Sam Singh graduated from Michigan State University in 1994 with a Bachelor of Arts degree.

 “I think there’s a lot to learn but at the same time in the end every country is different.
 Every community across this world is different.
 You really have to tailor-make whatever best practice that you’ve seen in America or some other country to your community.
 When I worked with international nonprofits, I was very careful not to come in and say, ‘This is what we did in Michigan or this is what we did in the United States,’ because I do think every place is so unique.
 I do think there are some best practices, especially in these partnerships between NGOs and government and how those can really help move things forward.
 I think we should be able to take that opportunity to learn and to share, but then each group and each community has to really make it their own.”

-After returning to Michigan during the summer of 2009, Mr. Singh joined the New Economy Initiative, headed by Mr. Dave Egner, as a senior consultant.
-In this position, Mr. Singh used his public policy experience in helping to create a policy framework and to build collaboration between the government and the nonprofit sector in the revitalization of Detroit.
+After returning to Michigan during the summer of 2009, Singh joined New Economy Initiative, led by Dave Egner, as a senior consultant.
+In this position, Singh used his public policy experience to help create a policy framework and to build collaboration between the government and the nonprofit sector for Detroit’s revitalization.

-Outside of Mr. Singh’s career in the nonprofit sector, he has held a variety of positions in state government.
-He was elected to the city council of East Lansing in 1995 (at the age of 24), and remained a councilman until 2005, when he was elected mayor of East Lansing.
-In 2012, Mr. Singh was elected as a representative in the Michigan House of Representatives for the Lansing area (District 69), where he continues to serve today.
-This mixture of nonprofit and government experience puts Mr. Singh in an extraordinary position to facilitate collaboration between the sectors, and gives him an exceptional perspective from which to assess the history of Michigan’s nonprofit sector.
+Outside of a career in the nonprofit sector, Singh has held a variety of positions in state government.
+In 1995, he was elected to the East Lansing City Council at the age of 24, and served until 2005 when he was elected mayor of East Lansing.
+In 2012, Singh was elected as a representative in the Michigan House of Representatives for the Lansing area (District 69).
+This mixture of nonprofit and government experience puts Singh in an extraordinary position to facilitate collaboration between the sectors, and gives him an exceptional perspective from which to assess the history of Michigan’s nonprofit sector.

-Mr. Singh was interviewed regarding his insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
-The following are selected quotations from his interview specifically related to the five organizing themes of the OSoG project.
+Sam Singh was interviewed regarding his insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
+The following quotes specifically relate to the five organizing themes of the OSoG project.

 Philanthropy and Public Policy